 According to FEMA records, there were no identified repetitive loss properties in Root as of 2016, and as of 2022, this has not changed.
 As of December 31, 2022, 5 policies were in force.
 The Town of Root had a total of 5 claims totaling \$23,294 in losses for all NFIP-insured structures.
-It should be noted that according to FEMA data there are 158 structures within the 100-year flood plain.
+It should be noted that according to FEMA data there are 158 structures within the 100-year flood plain and 80 structures within the 500-year flood plain.